 Here are a few potty training tips you can try to make the process convenient for you and your twins.

-1. Do some prep
+1. Do some preparation

 Before you start with the potty training process, you can prepare your twins for it.
-Showing movies, reading potty books, or taking them to potty seat shopping could curate their enthusiasm.
+Showing movies, reading potty books, or taking them to potty seat shopping, which could curate their enthusiasm.
 You can get them underwear with their favorite cartoon prints to motivate them.
 Give them a headstart a week before the actual practice.

 2. Go bottomless